defi-wonderland/token-locking/js/README.md

 - Create vesting instructions for any SPL token: `createCreateInstruction`
 - Create unlock instructions: `createUnlockInstruction`
-- Change the destination of the vested tokens: `createChangeDestinationInstruction`

 (To import Solana accounts created with [Sollet](https://sollet.io) you can use `getAccountFromSeed`)